chrisgrieser/nvim-chainsaw/README.md

 -- create log statement, and position the cursor to enter a message require("chainsaw").messageLog()

+-- prints the stacktrace of the current call require("chainsaw").stracktraceLog()

 -- Minimal log statement, with an emoji for differentiation.
-Intended for -- structures like if/else, to quickly glance whether a condition was triggered -- or not.
+Intended for -- control flow inspection, i.e. to quickly glance whether a condition was -- triggered or not.
 (Inspired by AppleScript's `beep` command.) require("chainsaw").beepLog()

 -- 1st call: start measuring the time